Git-on-my-level/robocode-bench/docs/LLM_AGENT_WORKFLOW.md

 ## What the model sees
 - Task: write a competitive Python bot for Robocode Tank Royale that plays both 1v1 and classic melee.
 - Context: summarized Tank Royale rules, Python Bot API usage, scoring, and constraints (no network, no filesystem escape, deterministic seeds).
+The shared doc bundle includes `SPEC.md`, `docs/TANK_ROYALE_OVERVIEW.md`, and `docs/AGENT_CONTEXT.md` with the exact battle rules, seeds, and scoring formulas the benchmark uses.
-- Template: the contents of `bot_template/` copied into the attempt workspace.
+- Template: the contents of `bot_template/` copied into the variant workspace.

 ## What the model must output
 Use the file-oriented format: